aws-samples/aws-neptune-sitewise-industrial-ml-cdk/README.md

 ![image-9.png](./Images/image-9.png)

 2. Attach the following policy to the IAM role created when the Neptune Notebook was developed.
+Be sure to replace {ACCOUNT_ID} with the AWS Account ID you are using.

 ```
 {